IAmStrong/Student-List/README.md

 # Student-List
-Simple web application for managing list of students done in AngularJS.
+Simple web application for managing list of students.

 The application allow the user to: